 2. The power of peers:

-As they bump up against differences of all kinds (e.g. race, ethnicity, sexual orientation, political views, religious practices) both in the classroom and across campus, they learn from one another how to be adults who can live and work with people who are different.
-They come to see difference as interesting, fun, and important for good decision-making.
+As they bump up against differences of all kinds (e.g., race, ethnicity, sexual orientation, political views, religious practices) both in the classroom and across campus, they learn from one another how to be adults who can live and work with different people.
+They see differences as interesting, fun, and important for good decision-making.

 At Denison, we have become more focused on encouraging students to understand that one of their educational goals should be to form friendships with people who see the world differently than they do.
 We also are doing a lot of work on getting campus organizations that don’t normally work together to collaborate on projects and events.

 Some of this work happens in moments of conflict.
 On college campuses, people collide in ways that can lead to explosive moments.
 Those clashes are painful because they lead to disagreement, misunderstanding, and opposing needs.
 But those are the moments where learning and community growth happen.
-Students ask hard questions, develop empathy, and push each other to be better people while also pushing their college to be a better place.
+Students ask hard questions, develop empathy, and push each other to be better people while pushing their college to be a better place.

 3. The power of networking:

 When students select a college, they are welcomed into a network of alumni, parents, and local community members.
 These relationships are important sources of internships, externships, job connections, and lifelong mentors.
-At Denison, like many liberal arts colleges, we are paying far more attention to creating more intentional pathways for these interactions to take place.
-Students hear the life stories of alumni and others, which is a powerful way to inspire students while also transmitting lessons learned, both small and large.
+At Denison, like many liberal arts colleges, we are paying far more attention to creating more intentional pathways for these interactions.
+Students hear the life stories of alumni and others, which is a powerful way to inspire students while transmitting small and large lessons.